 Corporate formalities are a big aspect of the world of regulated entities.

-While corporate executives are responsible for their own administration, shareholders are rarely involved in legal disputes due to liability concerns.
+While corporate executives are responsible for their administration, shareholders rarely involve themselves in legal disputes due to liability concerns and costly internal business issues.

 Quick Summary

-What is the Corporate Veil?
+What Is the Corporate Veil?

 The corporate veil is the separation of a corporation and its shareholders.
-The courts consider it "sacred" and therefore, they will not allow parties to pierce this veil, except in certain situations.
+The courts consider it "sacred," and therefore, they will not allow parties to pierce this veil, except in certain situations.

 Why Does The Corporate Veil Exist?

-Without the corporate veils, a shareholder would not have any personal accountability and would be required to represent oneself in any internal dispute.
+The corporate veil exists to prevent LLC owners and investors from being dragged into litigation for the actions of one or more shareholders' actions.
+Without the corporate veil, a shareholder would not have any personal accountability and would be required to represent oneself in any internal dispute.

 When Do Courts Pierce the Corporate Veil?